Avery Bradley: 2012–13 season

 On October 30, 2012, the Celtics exercised their fourth-year team option on Bradley's rookie scale contract, extending the contract through the 2013–14 season.
 With Bradley still sidelined for the beginning of the 2012–13 NBA season, the aging Celtics struggled with the duo of Courtney Lee and Jason Terry receiving the majority of minutes at shooting guard.
 On January 2, 2013, Bradley returned to action against the Memphis Grizzlies, regaining his spot as the starting shooting guard and providing a significant boost to the team, evident by their winning six out of Bradley's first seven games back.
 However, the season was ultimately a disappointment for both Bradley and the Celtics.
-Although he led the league in fewest points per play allowed on defense, at 0.697, he struggled offensively, shooting just 40.2 percent from the field and managing 15 or more points just five times in 50 regular-season games.
-The Celtics lost any realistic chance of contention when point guard Rajon Rondo went down with a torn ACL on January 27, leaving them without their most dynamic player.
+Although he led the league in fewest points per play allowed on defense, at 0.697, Bradley struggled offensively, shooting just 40.2 percent from the field and managing 15 or more points just five times in 50 regular-season games.
+The Celtics lost any realistic chance of contention after point guard Rajon Rondo went down with a torn ACL on January 27, leaving them without their most dynamic player.
 After falling behind three games to none against the New York Knicks in the first round of the playoffs, Boston mounted a furious comeback, winning two games and narrowly losing Game 6.
 Bradley, whose play in the series had mirrored the ineffectiveness of the team, provided a gutsy effort at the end of the game, making all four of his shots and stealing the ball three times in the last ten minutes.
 The Celtics entered the offseason with an eye toward the future and Bradley a vital part of their plans to rebuild a contender.